-South Luangwa National Park particularly offers some incredible lion viewing opportunities, with frequent sightings of large prides of up to 30 lions.
+South Luangwa National Park, particularly, offers incredible lion viewing opportunities, with frequent sightings of large prides of up to 30 lions.
 The smaller, more remote North Luangwa also offers excellent lion sightings, for the more intrepid traveller.

 6. Hwange National Park, Zimbabwe

-Hwange hosts a large population of lions and prey species – including large herds of buffalo, a favourite item in the menu.
-Zimbabwe’s largest national park offers excellent lion habitat – including grass plains, deciduous woodlands and thorn savannah, and the network of waterholes provide good positioning for tourists wishing to experience a lion kill.
-Just a shorty drive from Victoria Falls, Hwange is a convenient add-on to your southern African safari.
+Hwange hosts a large population of lions and prey species – including large herds of buffalo, a favourite item on the menu.
+Zimbabwe’s largest national park offers excellent lion habitat – including grass plains, deciduous woodlands and thorn savannah, and the network of waterholes provides good positioning for tourists wishing to experience a lion kill.
+Just a short drive from Victoria Falls, Hwange is a convenient add-on to your southern African safari.

 For camps & lodges at the best prices and our famous ready-made safari packages, log into our app.
 If you do not yet have our app see the instructions below this story.